LogoAntiCirc

 Citable

-The inner foreskin is rich in Langerhans cells that express langerin.
-Langerin can capture and degrade HIV (de Witte et al., Nature Medicine, 2007) — evidence of a protective barrier role, though the foreskin’s overall part in HIV transmission is genuinely debated.
+The inner foreskin is rich in Langerhans cells that express langerin — a receptor shown to capture and degrade HIV rather than simply ferry it into the body.
+That points to an active immune role, though the foreskin’s overall part in HIV transmission is genuinely debated.

 Natural secretions & smegma